Aditya-Kabra/PLAI/README.md

 ---

 **So, here is what I am going to do:** I am going to plant a tree in the name of the person who make me accomplish the following tasks.
-- First response for any of the above tasks.
+- First response for any of the above challenges.
-- Receive a suggestion for a task.
+- Receive a suggestion for a challenge.
-- Receive a feedback on improving this platform which is implementable.
+- Receive a implementable feedback on improving this platform.
 - First solution, that gets featured here.

 You can help me plant more trees and make this world a better place.
 Lets get this party going.